 We have all heard that coffee is bad for us, and it does have alkaloids and essential oils that can be overly stimulating.
 Caffeine can stress our adrenal glands and it is energetically warming which is not always desirable.
 Most commercially available coffee is highly sprayed with pesticides, which is why shade-grown organic is best.
 Coffee can potentiate medications or medicinal herbs which means that we may need to adjust dosages.
 More than three cups daily during pregnancy increases the miscarriage rate (but decaf correlates with even more.)
 It makes fibrocystic breasts and fibroids worse and eliminating coffee can increase good health in many other areas.

-Coffee can displace green or black tea which have numerous health benefits.
+Coffee can not displace green or black tea which have numerous health benefits.
 It may keep us up at night (although there are certain individuals who sleep better with it.)
 In fact many of us who drink coffee are addicted and will get headaches if it is withdrawn, which is not desirable.